Discover the Real Story of Santa Fe

 • Stop at the hotel where he worked as a youth

-• View the site of the Santa Fe Jail where he was incarcerated
+• View the site of the Santa Fe Jail where he was held

-• Stand at the Palace of the Governors, where Governor Lew Wallace once offered him a pardon for his role in the Lincoln County War — a promise that was later withdrawnThis tour separates myth from history, exploring how a restless teenager from Santa Fe became one of the Wild West’s most enduring legends.
+• Stand at the Palace of the Governors, where Governor Lew Wallace once offered him a pardon — a promise later withdrawnThis tour separates myth from history, tracing how a restless teenager in Santa Fe became one of the West’s most enduring legends.

-Ideal for history enthusiasts, Wild West fans, and returning visitors who want to explore a dramatic chapter of Santa Fe’s past.
+Perfect for history enthusiasts, Wild West fans, and returning visitors eager to explore a dramatic chapter of Santa Fe’s past.

 Duration: 2 hours